 So, what exactly is business casual for women?

-The easiest explanation could be that women business casual wear is a combination of business formal and casual styles.
+The easiest explanation could be that women's business casual wear is a combination of business formal and casual styles.
 Basically, it describes the vast majority of office outfits.
 It’s mostly about mixing those formal and less formal garments to create a look of semi-formality that will be suitable and respectable for the office but not offensively casual towards colleagues.

-Here are some business casual for women examples and outfit ideas for you to take inspiration from.
+Here are some business casual examples for women and outfit ideas for you to take inspiration from.
 We will discuss it in more detail further in the blog.

 How to dress business casual

 There are some business wardrobe staples that every woman should own.
-Elegant business skirts, various colours of slacks, formal and casual shirts, blazers, suits…you name it.
+Elegant business skirts, various color of slacks, formal and casual shirts, blazers, suits…you name it.
 Let’s learn how to combine these business formal pieces with casual clothes to not overdress or underdress for those office days ahead.